CANTAR THE MAGIC GUITAR, early CB, first in the MELODY'S MUSICAL ADVENTURES series

 I enjoy reading and writing action-adventures.
 My author heroes are Clive Cussler, Herman Wouk, and James Mitchner.

-CANTAR THE MAGIC GUITAR is first in the MELODY’S MUSICAL ADVENTURES early chapter book series at 5.5K words.
+CANTAR THE MAGIC GUITAR is first in the MELODY’S MUSICAL ADVENTURES early chapter book series at 5.5K words and a grade 2 reading level.
 It has been professionally edited.

 Writing my WWII aviation CLIPPER script into a novel.